-PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION WELD AND ARC QUALITY PROBLEMS Make sure the correct three phase input is being applied to the machine.
+PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION w ZELD AND ARC QUALITY PROBLEM ns .
+There is a general degradation of the welding performance.
+Make sure the correct three phase input is being applied to the machine.
 Perform the Choke Test .
 Perform the Control Board Test .
-2. Make sure the machine's controls are set correctly for the welding process being used. rest.
-3. Check for poor connections or "loops" in the welding cables.
+Make sure the machine's controls are set correctly for the welding process being used.
+755. 3.
+Check for poor connections or "loops" in the welding cables.
 4. If using a wirefeeder check for the correct and consistent wire feed speed at the wirefeeder.
-The machine looses output during a weld.
+The machine loses output during a weld.
 A secondary over-current may have occurred.
 The welding application may have exceeded the current limitations of the machine.
-Make sure the correct three phase input power is being applied to the machine.
-1. The Input Board may be faulty.
+1. Perform the Input Rectifier Test . machine.
+2. Make sure the correct three phase input power is being applied to the machine.